xinghua-qu/xinghua-qu.github.io/_pages/bio.md

 author_profile: true
 ---

-I currently serve as a research scientist at Bytedance AI Lab,Singapore.
+I currently serve as a research scientist at Bytedance Seed,Singapore.
 Before joining Bytedance, I obtained my PhD degree from the school of computer science and engineering in Nanyang Technological University
 (NTU), Singapore.
-In NTU, I am supervised by Prof. [Yew-Soon Ong (FIEEE)](https://personal.ntu.edu.sg/asysong/home.html) and Dr. [Abhishek Gupta](https://sites.google.com/site/abhishekguptamemecomput/).
-My recent research interests mainly focus on security and privacy related topics in different machine learning/deep learning domains, including deep reinforcement learning, computer vision and speech recognition.
-My research has been published on leading journals and conferences in related domains, such as TNNLS, TCYB, TCDS, AAMAS, RecSys etc. In 2020, I received [Research Highlight awards](https://research.a-star.edu.sg/articles/highlights/expecting-the-unexpected-from-ai/) from the Agency for Science, Technology and Research (ASTAR), Singapore.
+In NTU, I am supervised by Prof. [Yew-Soon Ong (FIEEE)](https://personal.ntu.edu.sg/asysong/home.html).
+Currently, my research interest is mainly on enhancing the alignment of large language models (LLMs), with a particular focus on cross-modal alignment using reinforcement learning.
+My work encompasses Reinforcement Learning from Human Feedback (RLHF) for multimodal LLMs, as well as exploring the vulnerabilities and safety challenges within current LLM systems.
+Additionally, I am passionate about developing innovative applications for LLM-based agents.
+During 2023, I joined Shanda Group shortly to work on LLM startup, inspired by [Mr Chen Tianqiao](https://en.wikipedia.org/wiki/Chen_Tianqiao)'s ambition.

 Education History
 ======